Manthan933/Manthan/README.md

 ## Getting Started ✅

-To get a local copy up and running follow these simple steps.
+To get a local copy up and running, follow these simple steps.

 ### Prerequisites 📖

-These are the prerequisites required to run this application.
+These are the prerequisites required to run this application:

 - Node
 - npm